Jump Start (comic strip): Television series

 In November 2014, 20th Century Fox and Aaron Kaplan's Kapital Entertainment announced a project to develop a live-action television series based on Jump Start.
 Robb Armstrong, Andrew Orenstein and Kaplan were to co-write and serve as the executive producers of the series along with Armstrong's producer Bridget McMeel of Amuse Entertainment.

 In June 2022, CBS had put in development a television adaptation of Jump Start and Wayne Conley will write.
 In February 2023, CBS ordered the pilot.
-In the same month, it was reported that Kelly Park would direct and executive produce the pilot.
-In March 2023, it was announced that Terry Crews would portray Joe Cobb.
+In March 2023, it was announced that Terry Crews would portray Joe Cobb and that Phill Lewis would direct and executive produce the pilot.